Program Entrance Requirements & Necessary Skills

 - ETHNIC STUDIES

-- Applicants must document on an institution's letterhead and signed by a supervisor at least eighty (80) hours of voluntary work in a health care facility.
+- Applicants must document on an institution's letterhead and signed by a supervisor at least eighty (80) hours of voluntary work in a health care facility ( Volunteer experience should be done in a hospital).
 This experience is valuable in assisting applicants in determining if the health care profession is suitable for them.

 - Health Care work experience may be substituted for Voluntary Experience.
 Health care work is defined as work in a hospital with patient contact